 In January 2004 John was asked to participate in Consulting for a project called the Agriculture Educational Center or (AEC) at Pierce College in Woodland Hills, California.
 The AEC project was to provide the community with fresh grown produce and a farm market.
 The AEC was to be located on the corner of Victory and De Soto in Woodland, Hills.
 In 2005 John was invited to participate in the Farming Services for Pierce College and the AEC, which involved preparation of ground, planting, growing, harvesting and marketing of the crops.
 The association continued from January 2005 through January 2009.

-October 2016, John enters his fifty-first season of farming and operating a successful farm market.
+October 2017, John enters his fifty-second season of farming and operating a successful farm market.
 John also provides the Mission Hills community with a Fall Harvest Festival during the month of October, bringing entertainment and educational farm enrichment during this favorite season.